 Who Are Nathaniel Blalock and Duncan Martinez?

 In his freshman year of college, Ronald Baker met Duncan Gordon Martinez while working at Sears, a department store company outlet near the UCLA campus.
 They subsequently became close friends and even shared a West Hollywood apartment for a year before moving into a two-bedroom Van Nuys residence in January 1990.
 While they were there, they met Nathaniel Preston Blalock, who eventually became their third roommate.
-According to reports, Duncan and Ronald were so important to each other that the former had even met the latter’s parents and had not only attending his funeral but also helped eulogize him when the time came.
+According to reports, Duncan and Ronald were so important to each other that the former had even met the latter’s parents and had not only attended his funeral but also helped eulogize him when the time came.

 However, what no one could have ever imagined was that Duncan was also involved in Ronald’s summer solstice murder.
 When the LAPD started questioning both Duncan and Nathaniel about when they had last seen Ronald or if they knew anything about what had happened to him, Duncan suddenly disappeared.
 Then, about two years later, in 1993, he resurfaced with an attorney by his side and confessed that he and Nathaniel had both killed their former roommate.
-He admitted that it was initially just a kidnapping plot so as to extract money from Ronald’s parents but that it shifted to murder soon after because of Nathaniel and his actions.
+He admitted that it was initially just a kidnapping plot to extract money from Ronald’s parents but that it shifted to murder soon after because of Nathaniel and his actions.

 Once Duncan came forward with this information, having waited because he was afraid that he would be charged with accessory to murder, the authorities began to track down Nathaniel.
 They found him at a county jail, where he was serving time for an unrelated robbery conviction.
 There, after months of recorded conversations, Nathaniel confessed to using a knife to stab Ronald Baker “at least twice.”
 But he also implied that it was all Duncan’s idea, not his.